An Historic Bed & Breakfast Overlooking the Bay of Fundy

 The Peacock House Bed & Breakfast

 If you want a quiet, traditional Bed and Breakfast, The Peacock House is it.
-Sue and Dennis Baker will make you feel right at home in a friendly, unassuming style.
-Attention to detail and the comfort of their guests is their primary focus.
+The innkeeper, Mary Beth Hoffman will make you feel right at home in a friendly, unassuming style.
+Attention to detail and guest comfort is her primary focus.
 Conveniently located on peaceful Summer Street in the village center, Peacock House is just 3 blocks from shopping and restaurants.
-No need for a car if your idea of a holiday is a leisurely walk to the Lubec Channel to enjoy a dinner overlooking the water.
-The West Quoddy Light house, Campobello Island and the FDR Park are minutes from Peacock House.
+Enjoy a leisurely walk to the Lubec Channel to enjoy a dinner overlooking the water.
+The West Quoddy Light house, Campobello Island and the FDR Park are just minutes from Peacock House by car.

-Operating Peacock House since 2002, The Bakers relocated to Lubec Maine from Pennsylvania and now call Lubec home.
-Sue and Dennis are genuinely interested in making your stay in Lubec and at Peacock House the best experience possible.
-Play the Baby Grand Piano, join other guests in the Sun Room, read quietly in the Library – whatever you want to do - just let them know and every effort will be made to meet your request.
-Information about hiking and things to do in the area is readily available and Sue is thrilled to talk to you about what to do based on your interests.
+Mary Beth relocated to Lubec Maine from Pennsylvania and now calls Lubec home.
+She is genuinely interested in making your stay in Lubec and at Peacock House the best experience possible.
+Play the Baby Grand Piano, join other guests in the Sun Room, read quietly in the Library – whatever you want to do - just let her know and every effort will be made to meet your request.
+Information about hiking and things to do in the area is readily available and Mary Beth would be thrilled to talk to you about what to do based on your interests.
 You will feel at ease and welcome upon arrival.

-Do yourself a favor and visit Peacock House, The Bakers and Lubec soon!
+Do yourself a favor and visit Peacock House, Mary Beth and Lubec soon!

 The History of Peacock HouseCaptain Trott's photo above the mantle

 The Peacock House was built in 1860 by Captain William Trott, whose portrait hangs above the living room fireplace.
 Captain Trott was a sea captain from Bedford, England and built the house for his bride, Lois Neagle.